aneldev/dynadux/doc/CreateStore.md

 #### property `reducers`

-This is property is required and expects is dictionary object, Action/ReducerFunction pair.
+This property is required and expects dictionary object, Action/ReducerFunction pair.

 Reducer is a function that is called by the Dynadux, with one argument, an object that has `{state, dispatch, action, payload}` and should return the partial or the whole state of the store or nothing.
 For more, we will discuss the [reducers here](./Reducers.md) later.

-The `reducers` property, is an object that the key is the Action (string) and the value of the key is the Reducer function.
+The `reducers` property is an object that the key is the Action (string), and the value of the key is the Reducer function.

-The `reducers` property, would be also an array of objects.
+The `reducers` property would also be an array of objects.

 #### property `middlewares`